awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

        --set serviceAccount.create=false \
        --set serviceAccount.name=appmesh-controller
    ```
+**Note**
+If your Amazon EKS cluster family is `IPv6`, please set the cluster name when deploying the App Mesh controller by adding the following option to the previous command `--set clusterName=$CLUSTER_NAME`\.
 **Important**
 If your cluster is in the `me-south-1`, `ap-east-1`, `eu-south-1`, or `af-south-1` Regions, then you need to add the following option to the previous command: